amity-arac/sigma/data/envs/airline/policy.md

 - Cabin cannot be changed if any flight in the reservation has already been flown.
 - In other cases, all reservations, including basic economy, can change cabin without changing the flights.
 - Cabin class must remain the same across all the flights in the same reservation; changing cabin for just one flight segment is not possible.
-- If the price after cabin change is higher than the original price, the user is required to pay for the difference.
+- If the price after cabin change is higher than the original price, you must calculate and clearly communicate the total fare difference for all passengers before proceeding.
+Ask explicitly if the change applies to all or some passengers.
 - If the price after cabin change is lower than the original price, the user is should be refunded the difference.

 Change baggage and insurance: